-(4) Includes guarantees to counterparties with respect to their exposures from certain subsidiaries.
-These guarantees have a notional value of \$7,003,574 thousand (2021: \$6,269,892 thousand) with the amount disclosed in the table above being the component of that guarantee value equivalent to the fair value of the underlying risk position at the reporting date.
+(3) Includes guarantees to counterparties with respect to their exposures from certain trading subsidiaries having a notional value of \$10,070,095 thousand (2022: \$7,003,574 thousand) with the amount disclosed in the table above being the component of that guarantee value equivalent to the fair value of the underlying risk position at the reporting date.
 Guarantee exposures reported in table above are also included under Off balance sheet exposures in Note 13 Expected credit losses and Note 36.1 Credit risk.